 Rhode Island's mediation program is scheduled to end on July 1, 2023.

-The lender has to publish a notice of sale in a newspaper weekly for three weeks at least 21 days before the sale and mail the notice to you at least 30 days before the first publication.
+The lender has to publish a notice of sale in a newspaper weekly for three weeks and mail the notice to you at least 30 days before the first publication.
 (R.I.
 Gen. Laws § 34-27-4).

 The sale is an auction, open to all bidders.
 The lender bids on the property using a "credit bid" rather than bidding cash.
 With a credit bid, the lender gets a credit up to the amount of the borrower’s debt.
 The highest bidder at the sale becomes the new owner of the property.